Lab Techniques Every Researcher Must Know – Top 10 List

 10. Bioinformatics Tools

-Candidates interested to be extremely successful in their research career, comprehensive knowledge of Bioinformatics tools is a must.
-It is an emerging interdisciplinary research field and is progressively getting used in all type of research be it – cancer research or human genome mapping.
+Candidates interested to be extremely successful in their research career, comprehensive knowledge of Bioinformatics tools are a must.
+It is an emerging interdisciplinary research field and is progressively getting used in all types of research be it – cancer research or human genome mapping.
 Thus start acquiring knowledge on Bioinformatics tools & techniques early in your career.

 While these are some of the common Lab techniques every researcher must be thorough with, yet there are many more techniques in this vast field of bioscience like – NGS, CRISPR, etc – knowledge about which can also be gained eventually

 In addition to these instrumental & lab techniques, some general laboratory techniques have to be learned.
 These simple techniques include sterilization by autoclaving, cleaning of apparatus, common reagent preparations, use of a centrifuge, laminar airflow, media preparation, plating and culture of microbes, serial dilution, optimization of different apparatus, water bath, making cotton plugs for culture tubes, etc. These techniques usually learned after practical exposure in the laboratory only.
 But before starting your career, a researcher has to be technically sound in all.